caraslab/Ying_JNeuro2024/README.md

 # Supporting code for Ying et al., 2024 JNeuro
-Raw data were preprocessed using our MatLab and pipelines listed below.
+Raw data were preprocessed using MatLab and the pipelines listed below.

 ## Workflow